ohata-toast/EasyCache/en/console-guide.md

 * The Replica node is changed to Master node, and the existing Master node is changed to Replica node.
 * When there are 2 Replica nodes, change the Replica node appropriate for the system to Master node.

+### Replace Certificate

+* To replace the certificate for a replication group that uses a TLS certificate, select the replication group that currently uses the TLS certificate, and then click the Options button (⋯) > **Replace Certificate**.
+* Enter the appkey for your Certificate Manager product to get TLS certificates.
+* Select a TLS certificate you want and proceed to change the certificate.

+> [Caution] When you replace the certificate, the replication group is restarted to return to the data at the time of the backup, or if no backup was performed, the data is initialized.

 ### Replication Group Details

 Details of a replication group, such as basic, access, node, and monitoring, can be found.